wiltonribeiro/apicbase_challenge/README.md

 ### Apicbase Challenge

 #### Frontend Vue(One Page Application)
-The frontend application is hosted in Firebase by link (https://apicbase-challenge.web.app/).

 ##### How to install
 After clone the repository go to front_end directory and run the `npm i install` command to download all required dependencies.